-Metal mercury into the ecological system can provide successive effect on biota from the lower tropic levels to the top tropic levels.
-Biota such as fish, crabs and shellfish that live in coastal waters may consume mercury from polluted waters by mercury.
+Metal mercury into the ecological system can provide successive effect on biota from the lower tropic levels to the top of tropic levels.
+Fish, crabs and shellfish that live in coastal waters may consume mercury from polluted waters by mercury.
 These chemicals enter the body of fish through the gills of fish, through the food chain, and the largest number founded in species of carnivorous fish.
 Birds have a liver organ that absorbs and stores energy reserves for the body.
 Metal mercury was consumed with meals and distributed throughout the body and partly stored as energy reserves in the liver [10].
-This condition can cause abnormalities, diseases and death in birds [11,12].
-Water birds that use the habitat of coastal area are particularly vulnerable to water pollution.
+This condition can cause abnormalities, diseases and death in birds [11], [12].
+Waterbirds that uses the habitat of coastal area are particularly vulnerable to water pollution.

-The objective of this study is to inventory of water birds and describe exposure to metallic mercury in the organ of water birds (vertebrate class Aves).
+The objective of this study is to inventory of waterbirds and describe exposure to metal mercury in the organ of waterbirds.
 Other studies only on analysis of mercury in the water, or on the first level of consumer of organisms in direct contact the water.
-However, this study describes the presence of mercury in the organs of water birds as a second consumer level, so that it can be predicted that the food chain of aquatic birds have also contain mercury.
-If so, then the food webs in aquatic ecosystems have been contaminated by heavy metal mercury.
-The results of this study contribute to prevent the impact of the flow of mercury in the food chain of aquatic organisms such as fish, shellfish, thereby preventing contamination and poisoning to humans body and other fish consumers.
+However, this study describes the presence of mercury in the organs of waterbirds as a second consumer level, so that it can be predicted that the food chain of aquatic birds have also contain mercury.
+If so, then the food webs in aquatic ecosystems have been contaminated by metal mercury.
+The results of this study contribute to prevent the impact of the flow of mercury in the food chain of aquatic organisms such as fish, shellfish, thereby preventing contamination and poisoning to human body and other fish consumers.
 Thus, this research strengthening the scientific knowledge in addressing to the environmental crisis by heavy metal waste, and addressing to threats the bird's biodiversity.

-The government requires the data base of causes mercury pollution and its impact on the people and other living organisms.
-The results of this research is the data base, and is expected to become the policy of the local government in addressing to the environmental pollution, natural resources and minerals management, an effort to wildlife conservation, and community empowerment based on ecology.
+The government requires the data base of mercury pollution and its impact to the people and other living organisms.
+The results of this research is the data base, and is expected to become the policy of the local government in addressing to the environmental pollution, natural resources and minerals management, an effort to wildlife conservation and community empowerment based on ecology.

-Further research will be done is to develop a model of bioaccumulation of mercury in the food chain based on the coastal areas.
+Further research will be done is to develop a model of bioaccumulation of mercury in the food chain based on the coastal area.